MicrosoftDocs/cpp-docs/docs/standard-library/empty-view-class.md

 ### Parameters

 *`T`*\
- The type of the underlying element, of which there are none.
+ The type of the underlying element, of which there is none.

 ### Remarks